 There are different treatment options available in managing keratoacanthoma.
 The choice of treatment depends upon the location of the tumor.
 When the tumor is located on the trunk, arms and legs, simple procedures such as curettage and electrodesiccation are sufficient.
 If the lesions occur on the face, a special surgical procedure known as Mohs surgery is performed.
 Here, the entire keratoacanthoma is removed along with the surrounding skin margins in order to prevent it from recurring.

 In the event that multiple keratoacanthomas develop on the skin, surgical options may not be appropriate and using drugs such as isotretinoin may be helpful.
 Steroids and other special medication such as methotrexate and bleomycin have been used with a degree of success.
 Treatment is best offered by expert dermatologists who have managed patients with keratoacanthomas in the past.
 The input of a plastic surgeon might be required.

 Unfortunately, patients who suffer a keratoacanthoma can experience recurrences despite adequate medical and surgical therapies.

-A keratoacanthoma is a low-grade skin tumour that can be localised or spread all across the body.
-Treatments are variable and depend upon the site and number of the tumours.
+A keratoacanthoma is a low-grade skin tumor that can be localized or spread all across the body.
+Treatments are variable and depend upon the site and number of the tumors.
 Long-term outcomes are good though recurrence rates are high.